Book A Session

 Why we don’t punish our naughty children

-As a therapeutic parent, I have often reached out for support over the years from Counsellors and Psychotherapists.
+As a therapeutic parent, I have often reached out for support over the years from Counsellors or Psychotherapists.
 They are often unaware of the challenges we face and the shame we feel from the bruises on our arms from the child we are just trying to love.
 The difficulties of spending time with family and friends because they don’t understand why we don’t punish our naughty children.
 The children’s parties we have to leave because our child just can’t cope.

 Please let me be clear, none of this is the fault of the child, they are traumatised and lost and trying to make sense of the world.
 They are angry and scared they can be shut down and spend much of their time living in their brain stem, with only the option to run fight or freeze.